-On June 24, 2022, the U.S. House joined the Senate in voting to pass the Bipartisan Safer Communities Act, a gun safety package that addresses the rising rates of gun violence nationwide.
+On June 24, 2022, the U.S. House joined the Senate in voting to pass the Bipartisan Safer Communities Act.
+This gun safety reform package addresses the rising rates of gun violence nationwide.
 It was signed into law on June 25.

 We are, as always, grateful and full of hope.
 Full of promise.
-Through our steadfast conversations with our nation’s leaders, we’re proud to have helped craft this historic package of commonsense gun safety reforms and help take it across the finish line.
+Through our steadfast conversations with our nation’s leaders, we’re proud to have helped craft this historic legislation.
+This package of commonsense gun safety reforms is real progress and you helped us take it across the finish line.

 By always putting protecting children first, Sandy Hook Promise has a track record of working with leaders on both sides of the aisle.
 With support from people like you, we have helped pass major mental health reforms, school safety laws and other bipartisan legislation.
 We celebrate this incredible step — the largest of its kind in three decades — with our congressional leaders on both sides of the aisle.
 When we work together, we can prevent future gun violence tragedies from occurring and help save lives.

-What is in the Bipartisan Safer Communities Act?
+What Funding is in the Bipartisan Safer Communities Act?

 Every step toward protecting our children from gun violence is a step in the right direction.
 This breakthrough legislation includes:

-$750 million in funding for states to implement and improve Extreme Risk Protection Order (ERPO) laws, commonly known as red flag laws, or other efforts like mental health courts, drug courts, or veterans courts.
-ERPO laws allow law enforcement and family members to petition a court to temporarily separate a loved one in crisis from firearms.
+$750 million in funding for states to implement and improve Extreme Risk Protection Order (ERPO) laws.
+These are commonly known as red flag laws.
+It also supports other efforts like mental health courts, drug courts, or veterans courts.
+ERPOs allow law enforcement and family members to petition a court to temporarily separate a loved one in crisis from firearms.
 Once they’re no longer in crisis, the court cancels the order, the firearm is returned, and a tragedy is averted.

 $250 million for community-based violence intervention.
-The funding can help street outreach teams, hospital-based violence prevention initiatives, Cure Violence programs, and other efforts to mediate conflicts before they turn violent.
+The funding can help street outreach teams, hospital-based violence prevention initiatives, Cure Violence programs, and other efforts.
+These programs work to mediate conflicts before they turn violent.

 $300 million in additional funding for the STOP School Violence Act.
-This makes critical funding available to school districts, states, and tribes to implement evidence-based, early-intervention school programs to prevent violence before a weapon ever enters a school environment.
+This makes critical funding available to school districts, states, and tribes to implement evidence-based, early-intervention school programs.
+Funds are used to prevent violence before a weapon ever enters a school environment.
 Sandy Hook Promise helped write and pass this bipartisan school safety legislation in 2018.

-A $1 billion investment in mental health, including for community behavioral health centers, telehealth services, suicide prevention, school-based trauma and mental health support, and provider training.
-This includes increased funding of $240 million for Project AWARE which, thanks to the STANDUP Act, means more access for suicide prevention programming in schools.
+A $1 billion investment in mental health.
+This includes support for behavioral health centers, telehealth services, suicide prevention, school-based trauma and mental health support, and provider training.
+It also includes $240 million for Project AWARE.
+Thanks to the STANDUP Act, that means more access for suicide prevention programming in schools.
 Sandy Hook Promise helped write and pass the STANDUP Act earlier this year.

 Clarification on who needs to seek a Federal Firearms License before selling guns.
 This change will subject gun buyers to background checks.

-An enhanced background check process for gun buyers between ages 18 and 21, which would include calls to state and local law enforcement and a search of state juvenile records.
-The legislation gives federal law enforcement up to 10 days to finish the enhanced check before a dealer can hand over a gun.
+An enhanced background check process for gun buyers between ages 18 and 21.
+This would include calls to state and local law enforcement and a search of state juvenile records.
+It gives federal law enforcement up to 10 days to finish the check before a dealer can hand over a gun.

-A federal statute prohibiting gun trafficking and straw purchases, which could give federal law enforcement and prosecutors more leeway to target the illicit trade of firearms across state lines.
+A federal statute prohibiting gun trafficking and straw purchases.
+This could give federal law enforcement and prosecutors more leeway to target the illicit trade of firearms across state lines.
 Currently, there isn’t a federal statute that explicitly prohibits gun trafficking or purchasing a firearm on behalf of someone else.

 These measures are incredible leaps toward transformational change.
 We also know we will continue to lean in, and the work continues.
-While no single reform will end gun violence completely, we feel empowered and re-charged to continue our mission to make our schools safer and continue to save more lives.
+No single reform will end gun violence completely.
+But, we feel empowered to continue our mission to make our schools safer and continue to save more lives.
 Together we can prevent gun violence.

 Thank Congress for Supporting Federal Gun Reform!

-We’re grateful to Senators Chris Murphy (D-CT), John Cornyn (R-TX), Kyrsten Sinema (D-AZ), and Thom Tillis (R-NC) for their bold leadership in taking this important step forward in protecting our communities.
+We’re grateful to Senators Chris Murphy (D-CT), John Cornyn (R-TX), Kyrsten Sinema (I-AZ), and Thom Tillis (R-NC) for their bold leadership in taking this important step forward in protecting our communities.

 Sixty-five Senators and the House of Representatives passed this bill, making it a historic bipartisan agreement.
 Congress can and will come together on commonsense, life-saving gun prevention measures when we show our advocacy, action, and support.